 Connect the connector back to the camshaft position sensor.
 The camshaft position sensor must be connected to its electrical connector for this test to work.

-Set your multimeter to Volts DC mode and ground the black multimeter lead directly on the battery negative (-) terminal.
+Set your multimeter to Volts DC mode and ground the black multimeter test lead directly on the battery negative (-) terminal.

 Slowly turn the crankshaft pulley by hand in a clock-wise direction while you keep you eyes on the multimeter once you have the multimeter set up.
 Do not use the starter motor to crank the engine and I want to emphasize slowly turning the crank pulley.